 - Smaller parties and independent candidates suffer a huge disadvantage compared to bigger parties.

 We hope CBSE Notes for Class 9 Political Science helped you in your studies.
 Stay tuned for more updates on CBSE and NCERT.
-Download BYJU’S App and subscribe to YouTube channel to access interactive Maths and Science videos.
+Download the BYJU’S App and subscribe to YouTube channel to access interactive Maths and Science videos.